- Code MUSI3317

 The impact of Western popular music transcends its origins in composition, recorded artefact and concert performance.
 Popular music and politics are inextricably linked.
 In just a few decades, popular music has [re]defined [sub]cultures, influenced politics & policy and empowered minority groups.
 Drawing upon extensive examples and contemporary scholarship, this course explores how and why contemporary popular music is one of the most widespread, meaningful, and influential cultural phenomena in the world today.
 Avoiding a chronological or historical approach, this course examines the political significance of popular music through a variety of cultural and contextual lens, including music aesthetics, textual analysis, race, gender and sexuality.
 Cultural-theoretical backdrops include a consideration of sound recording technology, ethnomusicology, feminism and ‘queer theory’.
 Case study examples taken from broad genre spectra will illuminate the social impact of popular music and its relationship[s] to particular cultural themes such as identity, censorship and violence.

 Upon successful completion, students will have the knowledge and skills to:

-4. Analyse popular music using appropriate tools and descriptors specific to the discipline;
+- analyse popular music using appropriate tools and descriptors specific to the discipline; and

-5. Demonstrate research, written and oral communication skills on the culture and politics of popular music
+- demonstrate research, written and oral communication skills on the culture and politics of popular music.

-One paired presentation on a chosen popular music theme, 15 minute e-presentation with embedded multimedia materials (50) [LO 2,3,5]
+- One paired presentation on a chosen popular music theme, 15 minute e-presentation with embedded multimedia materials (50) [LO 2,3,5]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.